hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1284_the_mundaka_upanishad.md

 shines through all.

 He is the man, the woman, the cow, the dog — in all animals, in the sin and in the sinner.
-He is the Sannyâsin, He is in the ruler, He is everywhere.
+He is the Sannyāsin, He is in the ruler, He is everywhere.

 Knowing this the sage speaks not.
 (He gives up criticizing anyone,